TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-multi-data-centre/tyk-multi-data-centre.md

 ### The Master Data Centre

-Tyk instances connected to MDCB are slaved, and so actually only ever have a locally cached set of key and policy data, so in order to first get slave clusters set up, you must have a master data centre.
+Tyk instances connected to MDCB are workers, and so actually only ever have a locally cached set of key and policy data, so in order to first get workers clusters set up, you must have a master data centre.
 The master can be an existing Tyk Gateway setup, it does not need to be separately created, but bear in mind that the key store for this set up will hold a copy of ALL tokens across ALL zones.

 The Master Data Centre need to consist of: